sahilarora-1/OpenCV_codes/readme.md

-# 🧠 OpenCV Image Processor
-# gray_convertor.py

-A simple Python project demonstrating basic image processing using **OpenCV**.
-This program allows users to:
-- Upload an image
-- Choose whether to display or convert it to grayscale
-- Save the processed image back to disk

-# shape_attribute.py
-can be used to get info about height, width and color_chanels

-# resize.py
-can be used to resize the image, it uses resize function

-# rotation.py
-can be used to rotate the image according to different angles

-# flipped.py
-it can be used to flip the image vertically(0), horizontally(1) and both(-1)
+🧠 OpenCV Image Processor

+A simple Python project demonstrating basic image processing using OpenCV.
+This collection of scripts helps beginners understand how to manipulate images — including converting to grayscale, resizing, rotating, and flipping.

+📦 Overview

+Each script in this project performs a specific image operation.
+The main goal is to help you learn essential OpenCV functions step by step.

+🖤 1. gray_convertor.py

+A program to:

+Load an image from disk

+Convert it to grayscale using cv2.cvtColor()

+Display and optionally save the converted image

+Main Function Used:

+gray_image = cv2.cvtColor(image, cv2.COLOR_BGR2GRAY)

+📐 2. shape_attribute.py

+Used to fetch image properties such as:

+Height

+Width

+Number of color channels

+Main Concept:

+h, w, c = image.shape
+print("Height:", h, "Width:", w, "Channels:", c)

+📏 3. resize.py

+Used to resize the image to custom dimensions provided by the user.

+Main Function Used:

+resized = cv2.resize(image, (width, height))

+Features:

+Prompts user for new dimensions

+Displays and optionally saves resized image

+🔄 4. rotation.py

+Used to rotate an image around its center by a given angle.

+Main Functions Used:

+R = cv2.getRotationMatrix2D(center, angle, scale)
+rotated_image = cv2.warpAffine(image, R, (w, h))

+Features:

+Allows rotation by any angle (e.g., 45°, 90°, etc.)

+Can scale the image (zoom in/out) using the scale parameter

+🔃 5. flipped.py

+Used to flip images in different directions.

+Main Function Used:

+cv2.flip(image, flipCode)

+Flip Codes:

+Flip Code	Direction
+0	Vertical
+1	Horizontal
+-1	Both (Vertical + Horizontal)

+Features:

+Displays all flipped versions

+Allows user to save the output images

+⚙️ Requirements

+Make sure you have:

+pip install opencv-python

+Place your image file in the same folder (e.g., car.jpg or resized_car.jpg) before running the scripts.

+🧠 Learning Outcomes

+By completing this project, you’ll learn:

+How to load and display images using OpenCV

+How to access image dimensions and channels

+How to perform common transformations (flip, rotate, resize)

+How to save processed images

+👨‍💻 Author

+Sahil Arora
+Learning OpenCV for computer vision and image processing.
+Repository created for hands-on practice and demonstration.

+💬 Feedback

+Feel free to open an issue or suggest improvements!
+Your feedback helps make this repo better. 🙌